ShivaHareesh80/Multi_Agent_AI_Searchbot/README.md

 # Multi_Agent AI Searchbot

-This project presents a multi-agent AI Searchbot system integrated with a search engine and Python REPL, designed to handle complex user queries and perform Math calculations, with a systematic approach.
-It leverages the capabilities of LangChain and LangGraph libraries, Tavily is integrated for search engine fucntionality and Python REPL is employed for executing complex mathematical computaions.
+This project presents a multi-agent AI Searchbot system integrated with a search engine and Python REPL, designed to handle complex user queries and perform Maths calculations, with a systematic approach.
+It leverages the capabilities of LangChain and LangGraph libraries, Tavily is integrated for search engine functionality and Python REPL is employed for executing complex mathematical computations.

 ## Features